Malta in the Eurovision Song Contest 1998

-For the Eurovision Song Contest 1998, Malta entered "The One That I Love", performed by Chiara.
+Malta was represented at the Eurovision Song Contest 1998 with the song "The One That I Love", composed by Jason Cassar, with lyrics by Sunny Aquilina, and performed by Chiara.
+The Maltese participating broadcaster, Public Broadcasting Services (PBS), selected its entry through a national final.

 Before Eurovision

 National final

-The final was held on 6 and 7 February 1998 at the Mediterranean Conference Centre in Valletta, hosted by Angela Agius, John Demanuele, Denise Mintoff and Patrick Vella.
+Public Broadcasting Services (PBS) held the national final on 6 and 7 February 1998 at the Mediterranean Conference Centre in Valletta, hosted by Angela Agius, John Demanuele, Denise Mintoff, and Patrick Vella.
 On the first night, 22 songs were presented, 6 of which were in a special category for newcomers to the contest.
 Those 6 were reduced to 4 after the first night, so that on the second night there were 20 songs.
 The 2 songs that were eliminated after the first night were "Come Back Home" performed by Rita Pace and "That Magic In Your Eyes" performed by Tonio Cuschieri.
-On the second night, all 20 finalists performed, and the winner was chosen by an "expert" jury.
+On the second night, all 20 finalists performed, and the winner was chosen by an expert jury.